 - Advising the scholar, before and after arrival in Tucson, of the department’s available services and facilities (e.g. payroll, University benefits, office or lab space).

 - Notifying IFS in advance of changes to the scholar’s start or end date, financial support, position title, percent of FTE, worksite location, etc.

-Depending upon the nature of a scholar’s affiliation with UA, several different immigration statuses may be available to them.
+Depending upon the nature of a scholar’s affiliation with UArizona, several different immigration statuses may be available to them.
 Specific requirements apply to each immigration status that must be met to ensure compliance with federal immigration regulations.
 For information regarding specific federal immigration regulations and university policies on immigration sponsorship procedures, please select from the options at left.